danwalsh1/Agile-Project-Home-Automation/README.md

 # ESP32 Interfacing

-This section briefly describes which topics ESP32 is subscribed to, which ones it is publishing to and which type of data to send/expect.
+This section briefly describes which topics ESP32 is subscribed to, which ones it is publishing to and which type of data to send/expect back.

 ## ESP32 DATA RECEIVE